The Field

 Key Facts

-- Rutgers Business School Supply Chain Management undergraduate program tied for 2nd in North America
+- Rutgers Business School Supply Chain Management undergraduate program is ranked 5th in North America (Gartner, 2024)

 Career Paths